hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 one govern them at all?
 Why should they live under a government?
 They are good and noble, and they are the men of God; these are our ideal Brahmins, and we read that in the Satya Yuga there was only one caste, and that was the Brahmin.
-We read in the Mahâbhârata that the whole world was in the beginning peopled with Brahmins, and that as they began to degenerate, they became divided into different castes, and that when the cycle turns round, they will all go back to that Brahminical origin.
+We read in the Mahābhārata that the whole world was in the beginning peopled with Brahmins, and that as they began to degenerate, they became divided into different castes, and that when the cycle turns round, they will all go back to that Brahminical origin.